Garage rock: Impact of the Beatles and the British Invasion

 During the mid-1960s, garage rock entered its most active period, prompted by the influence of the Beatles and the British Invasion.
 On February 9, 1964, during their first visit to the United States, the Beatles made an historic appearance on The Ed Sullivan Show watched by a record-breaking viewing audience of a nation mourning the recent death of President John F. Kennedy.
 For many, particularly the young, the Beatles' visit re-ignited the sense of excitement and possibility that had momentarily faded in the wake of the assassination.
 Much of this new excitement was expressed in rock music, often to the chagrin of parents and elders.

 In the wake of the Beatles' first visit, a subsequent string of successful British beat groups and acts achieved success in America between 1964 and 1966, often referred to in the US as "the British Invasion".
 Such acts had a profound impact, leading many (often surf or hot rod groups) to respond by altering their style, and countless new bands to form, as teenagers around the country picked up guitars and started bands by the thousands.
-In many cases, garage bands were particularly influenced by the increasingly bold sound of a second wave of British groups with a harder, blues-based attack, such as the Kinks, the Who, the Animals, the Yardbirds, Small Faces, Pretty Things, Them, and the Rolling Stones often resulting in a raw and primitive sound.
+In many cases, garage bands were particularly influenced by the increasingly bold sound of a second wave of British groups with a harder, blues-based attack, such as the Kinks, the Who, the Animals, the Yardbirds, Small Faces, the Pretty Things, Them, and the Rolling Stones often resulting in a raw and primitive sound.
 Numerous acts sometimes characterized as garage rock formed in countries outside North America, such as England's the Troggs.
 Their 1966 worldwide hit "Wild Thing" became a staple in countless American garage bands' repertoires.
 By 1965, the influence of the British Invasion prompted folk musicians such as Bob Dylan and members of the Byrds to adopt the use of electric guitars and amplifiers, resulting in what became termed folk rock.
 The resulting success of Dylan, the Byrds, and other folk rock acts influenced the sound and approach of numerous garage bands.